pytorch/pytorch.github.io/_get_started/installation/windows.md

 #### No CUDA

-To install PyTorch via pip, and do not have a [CUDA-capable](https://developer.nvidia.com/cuda-zone) system or do not require CUDA, in the above selector, choose OS: Windows, Package: Pip and CUDA: None.
+To install PyTorch via pip, and do not have a [CUDA-capable](https://developer.nvidia.com/cuda-zone) system or do not require CUDA, in the above selector, choose OS: Windows, Package: Pip and CUDA: CPU.
 Then, run the command that is presented to you.

 #### With CUDA